StreamState/terraform-k8s-configuration/README.md

 * terraform destroy -var-file="testing.tfvars"

-If anything hangs, you can delete the kubernetes or application modules:
+If anything hangs, you can delete the kubernetes module:

 * terraform state rm 'module.kubernetes-config'